patskovn/TableAnimator/README.md

 tableView.endUpdates()
 ```

 For your comfort animator may calculate and apply list.
-If you use code described above, you will see strange blink updates animations.
+If you use code described above, you will see strange blink during update animation.
 Its not fatal but not cool.
 So animator may apply changes properly to your table.
 For that purposes you may use that code:
 ```swift

 // We capturing `self` weakly cause of @escaping block.
 Each table has its onwn OperationQueue for animations synchronizing.